mbarnig/Marylux-648-TTS-Corpus/README.md

 I removed the following 12 samples of the intermediate MARYLUX-660 corpus :

 * abc

+The following figures shows the plotted results for the validated Marylux-database with 648 samples.

+## Phonemization
+A `deep machine learning TTS model` can be trained with characters (graphemes) or with phonemes.

 The result is a database of 648 luxembourgish samples.
 An good splitting of this database for machine learning is the following :